Cloudxtreme/packer-builder-googlecompute/README.md

 * client_secret_XXXXXX-XXXXXX.apps.googleusercontent.com.json
 * XXXXXX-privatekey.p12

+> The client_secrets.json file can be downloaded from the Cloud Console under the API & auth (Registered apps) section.
+Click on a service account, then on the next sscreen click the "Downlad JSON" button.

 The `XXXXXX-privatekey.p12` must be converted to pem format.
 This can be done using the openssl commandline tool: